Kingdom of Candia: Organization of the Venetian colony

 Giacomo Tiepolo became the first governor of the new province, with the title of "duke of Crete" (duca di Candia), based in Candia.
 To strengthen Venetian control over Crete, Tiepolo suggested the dispatch of colonists from the metropolis; the Venetian colonists would receive land, and in exchange provide military service.
 The suggestion was approved, and the relevant charter, the Carta Concessionis, proclaimed on 10 September 1211 at Venice.
 132 nobles, who were to serve as knights (milites or cavaleri) and 45 burghers (pedites, sergentes) participated in the first colonization wave that left Venice on 20 March 1212.

 Three more waves of colonists were sent, in 1222, 1233, and 1252, and immigration continued in a more irregular fashion in later years as well.
 In total, about 10,000 Venetians are estimated to have moved to Crete during the first century of Venetian rule—by comparison, Venice itself had a population of c.
 60,000 at this period.
 The colonization wave of 1252 also resulted in the establishment of Canea (modern Chania), on the site of the long abandoned ancient city of Kydonia.
 Venetians used Crete as a center for their profitable eastern trade.

+Candia was an important base for the traffic of the Balkan slave trade, during which the Venetians transported slaves from the Balkans across the Adriatic Sea to Chios or Candia in the Aegean Sea, from which they were sold on to either slavery in Spain in the West or slavery in Egypt in the South.

 Furthermore, they established a feudal state and administered a strict capitalist system for exploiting the island's agricultural produce.
 Exported products consisted primarily of wheat and sweet wine (malmsey), and to a lesser extent of timber and cheese.